Tess600/ImPROMPTu/README.md

 ImPROMPTu™ is a repeatable framework for getting reliable AI outputs.
-Built from metadata, taxonomy, and information architecture, it uses controlled vocabulary and a structured flow so that models stay in context, executes predictably, savong both user and machine time & tokens.
+Built from metadata, taxonomy, and information architecture, it uses controlled vocabulary and a structured flow so that models stay in context, executes predictably, saving both user and machine time & tokens.
 ## License

 ### Code